|Home||Bio||Publications||Events||Bill's Books||Worth Reading||For Writers||Contact|

 He joined ROTC at Virginia Tech in hopes of becoming a fighter pilot like his father.
 His eyes weren't good enough, so he joined the 82d Airborne instead.
 If he couldn't fly the planes, he figured he'd jump out of them.
 His father still can't understand why anyone would jump out of a perfectly good airplane.

 He graduated with a BS in Civil Engineering and worked in that field for a short four months, right up until days before he had to report for duty at Fort Benning.
-After reporting for duty, the only engineering Bill experienced came from digging foxholes.
+Afterwards, the only engineering Bill experienced came from digging foxholes.

-He returned to Virginia and wrote articles for online publications.
+Returning to Virginia, Bill broke in with online publications by writing articles about sports, movies, and local events.
 He wrote movie reviews for Hampton Roads Life and sports articles about his favorite team, the Hokies, for TechSideLine.
-The online publications didn’t pay for his work, but they provided great experience, teaching him how to focus on readership and editorial guidelines while meeting deadlines.
+The online markets didn’t pay for his work, but they provided Bill with experience, teaching him how to focus on readership and editorial guidelines while meeting deadlines.
 Gradually, he became a regular contributor with regional publications and started earning a paycheck from his freelance work.

 Bill took up photography to make his articles more marketable, but soon he found himself taking pictures for the sheer pleasure of it.
 Many of his photos have appeared in print publications, but Bill is most proud of winning a prize and selling some of his work at a juried art show.
 His framed artwork has also appeared in a one-man art show at the Poquoson Library.